gallandarakhneorg/autolatex/README.txt

     *latex_flags* : specifies the options to pass to the LaTeX tool.
     Accepted value: any command line.
     *bibtex_flags* : specifies the options to pass to the BibTeX tool.
     Accepted value: any command line.
+    *biber_flags* : specifies the options to pass to the Biber tool.
+    Accepted value: any command line.
     *makeindex_flags* : specifies the options to pass to the MakeIndex tool.
     Accepted value: any command line.